zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

 ### Cleanup

 If there is a need to update the deployment settings such as the HLQ after a previour run, consider that the deployment process does not perform a full cleanup of the datasets.
-Before attempting it again, make sure the following datasets are deleted to avoid write conflicts:
+Before attempting deployment again, make sure the following datasets are deleted to avoid write conflicts:

 ```plaintext
 {TARGET_HLQ}.PRODUCT.ZOWE.V2.CSI